hxrsmurf/ytdlp-flask-nextjs/ReadMe.md

 This is just a pet project to learn more about [Python Flask](https://flask.palletsprojects.com/en/2.1.x/) and [NextJS](https://nextjs.org/).

 The backend is Python Flask and the frontend is NextJS.
+The database is [Firestore](https://cloud.google.com/firestore/).

 For now...
 - This just links the YouTube Video's URL which you can click on.